 Defaults will be used if you do not use your own choices, but these may not be appropriate for your own site.

 There are four images that can be used to customise the branding of the site.

-- System page banner – the banner that will appear on all pages that are not within a blog, monitor or space.
+- System page banner – the banner that will appear at the top of all the pages.
 If you do not upload a banner then the Jiglu logo will be used.
-This must be 80 pixels high.
-If the background is not transparent then it should have a width of 1,000 pixels so as to cover the width of the page.
-If you want to support high DPI displays use multiples of these sizes.
+This must be 60 pixels high.
+If you want to support high DPI displays use multiples of this height: 120 pixels, 180 pixels or 240 pixels.
 Normally JPEG or PNG format will be used.

 - System icon – a square icon that will be used for browser tabs, bookmarks and notifications.
 If you do not upload an icon then the Jiglu man icon will be used.
 This must be 128 x 128 pixels in size.
 Normally PNG format will be used.